 “Close the store.
 Don’t worry about the register.
 If you need some cash, take it.
 Just leave and lock the door.
 We’ll talk when you get home.”

 I took the subway, the Seventh Avenue IRT No. 1 train, north from the Christopher Street–Sheridan Square station as I most always did after closing the store.
-As I walked up Broadway from the subway station at 72nd Street, I saw fewer people than normal.
-They all seemed to be in bars or businesses—gathered around radios or watching televisions—waiting for the finale of the escapade.
+As I walked up Broadway from the 72nd Street station, I saw fewer people than normal.
+I learned later that many folks were in bars and businesses—gathered around radios or watching televisions—waiting for the finale of the escapade.

 Fourteen hours later, long after night had fallen and the last of the Kung Pao chicken had been eaten, we were still watching the ongoing coverage as it was announced that Sal had been shot in the head, point-blank.
-He was pronounced dead at the receiving hospital.
-Joe and I just looked at each other.
-I went home, across the hall, and went to bed.
+He was pronounced dead at the receiving hospital, CBS said.
+Joe and I just looked at each other in silence.
+I went back, across the hall, and went to bed.

 My mother had heard about the heist on TV and she called me from Kansas later that morning.